Anze/KeyCluCask/readme.md

 ## FAQ
 ### How to open Settings if icon is hidden?
-To open Settings window simply launch app again or quickly press `‚åÉ`(control) key 3 times.
+To open Settings window simply launch app again.

 ### App just crashed!
 In case of a crash, please open the issue and provide details, relevant logs, and a brief description of your activities that might leading up to the crash.
 Check the page [FAQ - KeyClu just crashed](https://github.com/Anze/KeyCluCask/wiki/FAQ#keyclu-just-crashed) for guidance on collecting the necessary information for the issue.
 Your cooperation will help to resolve issue more effectively.